LoCafe

 REFLECTION

 With Project Teams lasting for 10 weeks, my biggest takeaways were learning how to clearly communicate my ideas and keeping designs consistent with multiple designers.
 In the beginning of the ideation process, everyone in the team had a variety of ideas and we struggled with narrowing down our options.
-This led to us needing to have multiple conversations about what our priority was with the app, where each of us explained our intentions for the features we wanted to implement and how it connected to our original idea.
+This led to us needing to have multiple conversations about our priorities with the app, where I learned the importance of listening to others' ideas and feedback to avoid missing key points and small details.

-As for consistency, I never worked with five other designers on the same project, so coming up with a consistent element design was difficult for me—especially since I was used to making wireframes by myself.
+As for consistency, I never worked with five other designers on the same project, so wireframing to match styling was a bit difficult and different than personal projects I have done myself.
 However, by utilizing Figma and communicating with my team, we were able to ensure our pages were all consistent and followed the same style guidelines.

 Our team received the third place prize, out of nine total teams.
 This project team experience was very rewarding and it is a project that truly resonates with me—and my love for cafes.
 I am so thankful for my team and all the work we put into creating this prototype.